 3.8.
 Sitemaps and robots.txt

 File robots.txt is placed in the website root directory and it tells search engine robots what to view and index (and what not to) on the website.
 Sitemaps are xml files that contain a list of website pages sorted by category, date, or whichever way xml sitemaps you’ve created.
-For WordPress, Yoast SEO plugin does this job quite well.
+For WordPress, The SEO Framework plugin does this job quite well.
 A typical robots.txt file is shown in picture 3.

 You can see .xml files with sitemaps, including lists of posts (pages) sorted by various criteria.
 Picture 4 shows the contents of the category-sitemap.xml.